 Do Nassarius snails eat other snails?

-No, they are scavenging, carnivorous mollusks that eat dead carcasses, not other living snails.
+No, they are scavenging, carnivorous mollusks that eat dead carcasses, not other living snails, with a single major exception.
+If the snail in question is already dead, then, yes.
+But these gentle creatures are not generally predatory.

 Will Nassarius snails eat diatoms?

-No, Nassarius snails are scavenging, carnivorous mollusks that prefer to eat dead carcasses (kind of like tiny, underwater vultures…with shells…ok that was a stretch).
+No, Nassarius snails are kind of like tiny, underwater vultures…with shells…ok that was a stretch.
 They will not eat diatoms.
+They are carnivorous scavengers.
 If you are looking for a snail that will eat diatoms, check out Nerite or Trochus snails.
 Because they stir up the sand bed, they may indirectly make it more difficult for diatoms to grow on the sandbed.
+The Lawnmower blenny and Kole tang are also known to eat diatoms.

 How big do Nassarius snails get?